 Certified Provider of Ancillary Health Services.
 A person or legal entity certified to provide home health care services or hospice care services under Title XVIII of the Social Security Act 49, Stat.
 620 (1935) or an entity licensed under M.G.L. c.
 111 that provides physician services, pharmacy services, restorative therapies, podiatry, hospice services, and/or home health aide services.

 Clinical Professional.
-A licensed health care provider who provides health services, including Basic Health Services, within his or her scope of practice to Residents of an Assisted Living Residence.
+A licensed health care provider who provides health services, including Basic Health Services, within their scope of practice to Residents of an Assisted Living Residence.

 Computation of Time.
 In computing any period of time under 651 CMR 12.00, the day of the act which initiates the running of the time period shall not be counted.
 The last day of the time period shall be included, unless it is a Saturday, Sunday or legal holiday or any other day on which EOAI is closed, in which case the period shall run until the end of the next business day.
 When the time period is less than seven days, any days when EOAI is closed shall be excluded from the computation.